From Mechelen to Montreux: Isabella’s International Career in Tourism

 When Isabella discovered the International Tourism & Leisure (ITL) programme, it immediately stood out as everything I was searching for.
 She wanted a degree that went beyond planning trips.
 The mix of tourism, business, languages and culture matched her dream of building an international career.
 “I didn’t just want a degree that prepared me for the obvious paths.
 I wanted something that would open doors far beyond traditional tourism,” she explains.

 From day one, Mechelen felt like home.
 Every day was a mini cultural exchange, with classmates from all over the world.
 In lectures, during group projects or on nights out, that mix of cultures made her student life truly unique.
-Isabella also joined ESN (Erasmus Student Network), where she organized day trips and activities for international students
+Isabella also joined ESN (Erasmus Student Network), where she organized day trips and activities for international students.

 (Read further under pictures)